omercankoc/swift-handbook/Collections/Arrays.md

 ```
 ["macOS", "iOS", "iPadOS", "watchOS", "macOS", "iOS", "iPadOS", "watchOS"]
 ```
-- Insert an element to the specified position of the Array:
+- Insert an element to the specified position of the Array
 ```swift
 os.insert("tvOS", at: 2)
 ```
 ```
 ["macOS", "iOS", "tvOS", "iPadOS", "watchOS"]
 ```
-- Remove an item from the Array:
+- Remove an item from the Array
 ```swift
 os.remove(at: 2)
 ```